Current State

 Read Next

-../getting-started/quickstartfor a minimal setup path../guides/auth-providerfor the host auth boundary../architecture/transport-architecturefor transport design../reference/auth-support-matrixfor the current auth and policy surface
+../getting-started/quickstartfor a minimal setup path./banking-readinessfor the regulated-workload primitives shipped onfeat/banking-readiness../guides/auth-providerfor the host auth boundary../guides/offline-first-sqlitefor the embedded SQLite backend (native + browser via OPFS)../architecture/transport-architecturefor transport design../reference/auth-support-matrixfor the current auth and policy surface